suzeeparker/FRDocs_dev01-suzee/Setup/fr0103_Clone-FormR.md

 ```

 ----
 ### Congratulations!
-You have Cloned FormR successfully.
+You have Cloned FormR successfully to your local workstation.
 ----